-MapSense (see also our CHI 2016 article) was designed with teachers and caretakers.
-Our aim was to allow for very low tech tangible interactions: using conductive PLA and sticky aluminium, any object could serve as a touch input for our existing prototype (a touchscreen with a tactile map overlay).
+MapSense (see also our CHI 2016 article) is an interactive map, designed to be accessible to children with visual impairments (and additional impairments).
+Our aim was to allow for very low tech tangible interactions.
+Using conductive PLA and sticky aluminium, any object could serve as a touch input for the existing prototype developed for the research project Accessimap: a touchscreen with a tactile map overlay.

-The use of edible and smelly elements quickly became an evidence.
-Teachers already used them in the classroom, to accommodate children learning styles (most of the children we work with have multiple and different impairments), and to associate symbolic representations with lived experience.
-Furthermore, multiple sensory modalities foster elaborative encoding and better memorization.
-The fact that it could easily be used directly on the map only facilitated existing pedagogical and teaching practices.
+The use of smell and taste quickly became an evidence.
+Teachers sometimes used them in the classroom to associate representations with children's lived experience.
+The fact that it could easily be used directly on the map facilitated these pedagogical and teaching practices.
 To allow for long term use, we designed a toolkit of conductive tangible supports, which can be used with toys or small objects, or filled with scented oils or food.